Keto Chicken Soup

 Carolyn’s cookbook is perfect if you are just starting to think about Keto and low-carb or have been following a Keto diet for a while.
 She starts out with lists of kitchen tools and pantry items you’ll need.
 Luckily her soups and stews are really accessible, so you probably already have everything you need to dive right in.

-There’s a great section on special Keto substitutions which is really helpful.
-Like swapping sliced cabbage for noodles, cauliflower rice for rice and turnips for potatoes.
 I especially love Chapter 1: All About Broth.
 Carolyn does an amazing job describing the difference between bone broth, regular broth and stock and provides recipes to make your own, which I highly recommend when making soup.

 How To Make Keto Chicken Soup with Cauliflower Rice